makovalab/lab-website/content/news/2026-04-28-Book excerpt/index.md

 +++
-title = "Congratulations to Kateryna on her interview with Roxanne Khamsi in a new book Beyond Inheritance" date = 2026-04-28T00:00:00 draft = false
+summary = "Congratulations to Kateryna on her interview with Roxanne Khamsi in a new book Beyond Inheritance.
+You can read the interview here." title = "Congratulations to Kateryna on her interview with Roxanne Khamsi in a new book Beyond Inheritance" date = 2026-04-28T00:00:00 draft = false